NannyML/nannyml/docs/tutorials/summary_stats/count.rst

     :path: ./example_notebooks/Tutorial - Stats - Count.ipynb
     :cells: 3

-Next, the :meth:`~nannyml.stats.count.calculator.SummaryStatsRowCountCalculator.fit` method needs to be called on the reference data, which provides the baseline that the analysis data will be compared with for :term:`alert<Alert>` generation.
-Then the :meth:`~nannyml.stats.count.calculator.SummaryStatsRowCountCalculator.calculate` method will calculate the data quality results on the data provided to it.
+Next, the :meth:`~nannyml.base.AbstractCalculator.fit` method needs to be called on the reference data, which provides the baseline that the analysis data will be compared with for :term:`alert<Alert>` generation.
+Then the :meth:`~nannyml.base.AbstractCalculator.calculate` method will calculate the data quality results on the data provided to it.

 The results can be filtered to only include a certain data period, method or column by using the ``filter`` method.
-You can evaluate the result data by converting the results into a `DataFrame`, by calling the :meth:`~nannyml.stats.count.result.Result.to_df` method.
+You can evaluate the result data by converting the results into a `DataFrame`, by calling the :meth:`~nannyml.base.AbstractResult.to_df` method.
 By default this will return a `DataFrame` with a multi-level index.
 The first level represents the column, the second level represents resulting information such as the data quality metric values or the alert thresholds.